 Sweet, juicy tomatoes paired with fresh torn fragrant basil, olive oil, and flaky sea salt.
 Add creamy cheese such as torn buffalo mozzarella or burrata for an insanely simple and delicious salad. …

-There’s something about cracking that outer hard shell of a boiled egg to reveal a perfectly oozy yolk.
-When done properly, a soft-boiled egg can feel perfectly indulgent while being completely healthy.
 Perfect Soft Boiled Eggs with Thyme and Parmesan Soldiers eats like a major treat, but really it’s made in under 15 minutes making a perfect breakfast dish any day of the week.
-Pair with a smoothie or fresh fruit (or even this citrus forward Winter Fruit Salad) for a total winner of a meal.
+A twist on a classic soft boiled eggs recipe.

 This post is sponsored by Minute Rice Canada as part of the#WeekdayWin campaign.
 My Kitchen Love has been compensated monetarily and with product, although all opinions remain my own.